LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## JZ instruction – Jump if Zero
+## JZ instruction – Jump if Zero flag is set
-Binary form: 1110 nnnn \
+Binary form:  1001 nnnn \
 Operation:  Z = 1 ?
 PC <- nnnn : PC <- PC+1 \
 Example: JZ 7h

-The program jumps to Address n if the Zero flag is set, otherwise it continues with the next instruction \
+The program jumps to Address n if the Zero flag is set, otherwise it continues with the next instruction

 The timing diagram for the JZ instruction is as follows: